 My earlier appointments were at the University of Wisconsin-Madison La Follette School of Public Affairs, where I served as Director of the La Follette School from 2008-2011 and also held an affiliate appointment in the Department of Economics.
 I also served as Associate Director of Research and Training at the Institute for Research on Poverty (2004-2009).
 My first faculty appointment as an assistant professor was at the University of North Carolina at Chapel Hill (2000-2003).
-I have been extremely fortunate to spend my career at these outstanding educational institutions and am pleased to be continuing research collaborations at them.
+I have been extremely fortunate to spend my career at these outstanding educational institutions.

 Here are some favorite quotes: